ninaviki96-hash/sharks/README.md

 cDNA processing kit for immunology.

-## MiSeq → ONT assembly + alignment pipeline
+## MiSeq → ONT alignment pipeline (ONT reads as reference)

-Use `scripts/assemble_and_map_miseq.sh` when you have raw ONT long reads (FASTQ/FASTA) and paired-end MiSeq data for the same target.
-The script first assembles the ONT reads into contigs (Flye by default, Miniasm+Racon as an option) and then trims + aligns the MiSeq reads to those contigs with duplicate marking, coverage/variant summaries, and an IUPAC consensus ready for downstream phylogenetics.
-Assembly is skipped automatically if `<prefix>.assembled_contigs.fasta` already exists.
+Use `scripts/assemble_and_map_miseq.sh` when you have ONT reads (FASTQ/FASTA) and paired-end MiSeq data for the same target.
+The script **does not assemble** ONT reads; instead, it treats them directly as the reference by converting to FASTA (if needed), indexing automatically for BWA, trimming MiSeq reads, aligning, and producing BAM/VCF/coverage/consensus artifacts ready for downstream phylogenetics.

 ### Requirements
 - `cutadapt`
-- `flye` **or** `minimap2 + miniasm + racon`
 - `bwa` **or** `minimap2`
 - `samtools`
 - `bcftools`
+- `python3` (to convert ONT FASTQ/FASTA into an indexable FASTA reference)

 ### Recommended parameters for high-sensitivity validation
 The defaults target high-sensitivity MiSeq alignment against noisy ONT assemblies while keeping rare variants: